abhijithmandya17/House-Prices-Predicitons/README.md

 All team members participated in all parts of the assignment as to ensure even distribution of work, but the primary responsibilities of each team member was as follows:

-* Ben Greenawald - Github coordinator and primary author of the preprocessing script and random forest implementation.
+* Ben Greenawald - Github coordinator, primary author of the preprocessing script and random forest implementation.

-* Abhijith Mandya - Primary author of the linear model and gradient boost model.
+* Abhijith Mandya - Primary author of the linear model, gradient boost model and aided preprocess debugging.

 * Gregory Wert - Primary author of the KNN model.